What Options Are Available for At-Fault Car Crash Drivers?

 Who Covers Losses If I’m the At-Fault Driver?

-Depending on if you live in a no fault state or fault state will determine how the car insurance companies handle the liability in car accidents.
+Whether you live in a no-fault state or a fault state determines how car insurance companies handle liability in car accidents.

-In no-fault states, each driver’s car insurance covers their policy-holders losses.
+In no-fault states, each driver’s car insurance covers their policyholder’s losses.
 In a fault state, the at-fault driver is responsible for everyone’s losses.
 There are also some states that follow comparative fault.
 In Pennsylvania, for example, modified comparative fault is at play, where both parties may hold some amount of fault for the accident.
-Under this system, the plaintiff‘s competition is reduced by the percentage of their share of negligence.
-For example, if the plaintiff is found 20 percent at fault for the car accident, and is award $100,000 for the car crash, the plaintiff will receive $80,000.
+Under this system, the plaintiff’s competition is reduced by the percentage of their share of negligence.
+For example, if the plaintiff is found 20% at fault for the car accident and is awarded $100,000 for the car crash, the plaintiff will receive $80,000.

-This is why if you are found at fault for an accident, it’s important to speak with a qualified car accident attorney who can investigate your claim to find evidence of who is at fault.
+This is why, if you are found at fault for an accident, it’s important to speak with an auto accident attorney at Munley Law who can investigate your claim to find evidence of who is at fault.

 What Losses Can I Receive Compensation for If I’m At Fault for A Car Accident?